moleculeprotocol/IPNFT/audit/PROJECT_SPEC.md

 ### IPNFT Transferability

-Currently, the owner of an IPNFT can transfer or sell the IPNFT at their own discretion, potentially without the consent of fraction token holders.
-In the future we will ensure the IPNFT is locked during the `fractionalizeIpnft` function to ensure all IPNFT transfers and sales can be governed and enforced on chain.
+Currently, the owner of an IPNFT can transfer or sell the IPNFT at their own discretion, potentially without the consent of molecule holders.
+In the future we will ensure the IPNFT is locked during the `synthesizeIpnft` function to ensure all IPNFT transfers and sales can be governed and enforced on chain.
 This trust tradeoff can be responded to by checking that the IPNFT is held by a sufficiently trusted multisig at the moment.

 ### IPNFT Sale Share Claiming

-Currently, the owner of an IPNFT can sell the IPNFT without the use of `Schmackoswap`, and claim all of the proceeds from the sale without distributing them to fraction holders, obviously against their will.
-In the future we will ensure the IPNFT is locked after the `fractionalizeIpnft` function has been called to ensure all sales are governed and enforced on chain, and enforce the IPNFT holder to call `Schmackoswap` with the `Fractionalizer` as the beneficiary, ensuring fraction token holders receive their share.
+Currently, the owner of an IPNFT can sell the IPNFT without the use of `Schmackoswap`, and claim all of the proceeds from the sale without distributing them to molecule holders, obviously against their will.
+In the future we will ensure the IPNFT is locked after the `synthesizeIpnft` function has been called to ensure all sales are governed and enforced on chain, and enforce the IPNFT holder to call `Schmackoswap` with the `Synthesizer` as the beneficiary, ensuring molecule holders receive their share.